 Well, I am back with the latest edition of tales from ringside!
 Those that have followed me on social media may know this, but as of May 4th, I resigned my active roles with any wrestling promotion to work on other reporting endeavors.
 While I am not going into specific details on why I have left, it has led to a lot of time to reflect on my time in the business, and many of the events that were a major part of it.
+This is what happens when opportunity knocks.

 When you finish off something, the first thing that comes to mind is how it all began.
 After watching Ring of Honor World Champion Matt Taven rip apart a local vlogger at ringside for his lack of preparation while doing commentary on his iPhone, in particular, the name of Taven’s finishing move (the Climax), it made me remember how this man’s lack of preparation created my in-ring career.
 (I could comment on the way that he was doing “live commentary”, but I will save that for another tale.
 Also, I usually mention peoples names in these stories, but I prefer not to give him free publicity.)